orbisgis/orbisfx/README.md

-# orbisfx
+# Orbisfx
-Repository of all the module dedicated to the user interface with java FX.
+Repository of all the module dedicated to the user interface with Java FX.